TickleThePanda/carpe-dm/src/adventures/unbound/plan.md

 title: Unbound
 description:
     A single–session adventure (5–6 hours) for three level 4 characters.
-    The main goal of the adventure is to find and retrieve an amulet for an old elven woman who has summoned the characters to her tower.
+    The adventurers are summoned by an elven woman to her tower and are sent on a quest to find and retireve a stolen family heirloom.

 date: 2018-10-05